CStoerck/Onyx-Auto-Dealership-Analytics-Platform/README.md

 The reporting layer supports questions such as:

 - How much net income and gross sales income has the dealership generated?
-- Which vehicle types contribute the most income?
-- How many vehicles are currently active in inventory?
 - How long are vehicles remaining unsold?
+- Which sales agents are driving monthly performance?
+- Which sellers are associated with higher parts costs?

 The project is framed as an analytics engineering system because the main objective is not only to store data or build a dashboard.
 The objective is to design the full pipeline that turns dealership operational records into reliable reporting models.